tobias-/snuffbox/README.md

 ## Design criterias
 1. Cold is better than fire.
 I.e. if something goes wrong/app crashes, don't leave the heat on
 2. Webpage to view it
-3. Don't toggle the heat too often to keep the relay from wearing out.
+3. Don't toggle the heat too often to keep the relay from wearing out

 ## Hardware used/recommended